Unisex public toilet: United States

 There are unisex toilets in some public spaces in the United States.
 Cooper Union of New York City, New York was the first college in the country to de-gender all of their campus bathrooms in 2015.

 Despite this, transgender and gender nonconforming people are still sometimes subject to visual or verbal scrutiny; this is reinforced by the architectural design and heteronormative gendered codes of conduct that are still present within the US.

 On the federal level, the US Department of Labor is in charge of workplace toilets, which means setting state guidelines through the Occupational Safety and Health Administration (OSHA).
 OSHA Recommends that any workplace single-user toilet be made all-gender.
 For non-work related public toilet guidelines, the Department of Health and Human Services governs regulations.
 The Equal Employment Opportunity Commission ("EEOC") has also played a role in interpreting federal statutes and enforcing them.
 Two statutes relevant to public toilets are Title VII (nondiscrimination in the workplace) and Title IX (nondiscrimination in educational opportunity based on sex).

 Building codes may be adopted by statute or regulation.
 They may require sex-separation or they may require unisex toilets.
 New building codes usually do not apply retroactively.
 Thus, building owners may choose not to update existing features because it allows them to continue following the older building codes that govern those older features.
 These regulations are mostly based on the precedent created by original legislation.
 They sometimes also work to eliminate the longer wait time females often face by creating a ratio of more female toilets than male toilets, and provide more inclusive environments for people requiring assistance in the restroom or people with children of a different gender.
 Various private businesses such as Target have publicly committed to maintaining all gender restrooms in stores nationwide even when not mandated by local or state ordinances.

 US local ordinances

 In most jurisdictions, local governments have the ability to pass ordinances, so long as they do not conflict with state law.
-San Francisco (California), Philadelphia (Pennsylvania), Seattle (Washington), Washington (District of Columbia), Berkeley (California), Cathedral City (California), West Hollywood (California), Austin (Texas), Cleveland (Ohio), New York City, Denver (Colorado), and the US states of Vermont, New Mexico, New York State, Illinois, and California - have passed measures mandating that single-occupancy toilets in public spaces be labeled as unisex (or gender-neutral).
+San Francisco (California), Philadelphia (Pennsylvania), Seattle (Washington), Washington (District of Columbia), Berkeley (California), Cathedral City (California), West Hollywood (California), Austin (Texas), Cleveland (Ohio), New York City, Denver (Colorado), and the US states of Vermont, New Mexico, New York State, Illinois, Rhode Island, Maine, and California - have passed measures mandating that single-occupancy toilets in public spaces be labeled as unisex (or gender-neutral).
 In 2022, California enacted legislation allowing cities to build multi-stall gender-neutral bathrooms.
 Additionally, the 2021 edition of the International Plumbing Code (in use by 35 states, Puerto Rico, Guam, and DC) will require the same as individual states adopt the new edition of the code.

 Some examples for local or state ordinances regarding unisex public toilets (see also: bathroom bill):